Pressure-Assisted Toilets: Everything You Need to Know

 1. Does Toto make pressure-assisted toilets?

 Toto does not make pressure-assisted toilets.
-They believe their gravity toilets are designed to comfortably and quietly flush any kind of waste therefore negating the need for a loud pressure-assisted system.
+They believe their gravity toilets are designed to comfortably and quietly flush any waste, negating the need for a loud pressure-assisted system.

 2. Can Flushmate be installed in any toilet?

-No. Flushmate only works with toilets which were originally designed as pressure-assist.
-The toilet tanks and bowls of pressure-assisted toilets are designed different from those of gravity flush toilets and the system can therefore not be retrofitted.
+No. Flushmate only works with toilets, which were initially designed as pressure-assists.
+The toilet tanks and bowls of pressure-assisted toilets are designed differently from those of gravity flush toilets, and the system can not be retrofitted.